 The maximum for Social Security Disability Insurance (SSDI) is unique for each person.
 How much you’ll receive depends on your situation and what you’ve paid into Social Security.
 Remember, there’s no hard guarantee that you can end up with SSDI if you apply for it.

-- You have a medical condition that prevents you from working.
+- You have a medical condition that prevents you from working

-- Your condition will last at least 12 months (or result in death).
+- Your condition will last at least 12 months or result in death

-- You cannot do any past or new forms of work.
+- You cannot do any past or new forms of work

-How Much SSDI Benefits Will You Get?
+How Much SSDI Benefits You Can Receive

 The SSA will use a complicated formula to calculate your benefits.
 Since benefits depend on total disability, your SSDI benefits will be 100% of what you qualify to receive.
 Any income you’ve paid into Social Security taxes is “covered earnings.”
 Over a specific time, the average covered earnings are your average indexed monthly earnings (AIME).

 The SSA will use your AIME to calculate your primary insurance amount (PIA).
 This number will determine your benefits.
 Your yearly Social Security statement will show your covered earnings.
 You can also use the SSA’s online calculator to see what your benefits will be.
 You can also have a local Social Security office or SSDI lawyer help you estimate your benefits.

 You cannot get over 80% of the average income you earned before your disability.
 If you earn more than that percentage through other income, it might reduce your SSDI.
 However, private disability insurance benefits will not impact your SSDI.